Smolny Institute of Noble Maidens: Institute under Catherine the Second

 It was originally called the Imperial Educational Society of Noble Maidens.
-It was founded on the initiative of Ivan Betskoy and in accordance with a decree signed by Catherine the Second on May 16, 1764.
+It was founded on the initiative of Ivan Betskoy and in accordance with a decree signed by Catherine the Great on May 16, 1764.
 This society, as stated in the decree, was created in order to "give the state educated women, good mothers, useful members of the family and society".
-The name Smolny comes from the Smolny Palace, built in 1729 by Peter I near the village of Smolny, in which there was a tar factory.
+The name Smolny comes from the Smolny Palace, built in 1729 by Peter the Great near the village of Smolny, in which there was a tar factory.

-Catherine, a fan of the progressive ideas of Montaigne, Locke and Fenelon, wanted to establish an educational institution similar to the Saint–Cyr Institute near Paris.
-According to the charter, children were supposed to enter an institution no older than six years of age and stay there for twelve years, and a receipt was taken from their parents that they would not demand them back under any pretext before the expiration of this period.
+Catherine, an admirer of the progressive ideas of Montaigne, Locke, and Fénelon, wanted to establish an educational institution similar to the Saint–Cyr Institute near Paris.
+According to its charter, girls were supposed to enter an institution no older than six years of age and stay there for twelve years, and a receipt was taken from their parents that they would not demand them back under any pretext before the expiration of this period.
 The Empress hoped, by removing children for a long time from an ignorant environment and returning an already developed and ennobled girl there, to help soften morals and create a "new breed of people".
 The Senate was ordered to print and send the charter of this institution to all the provinces, provinces and cities, "so that each of the nobles could, if he so wishes, entrust his daughters with this established upbringing".
 The decree provided for the education of two hundred noble maidens in the newly built Novodevichy Convent.

-In 1765, at the institute, which was originally established as a closed privileged educational institution for the daughters of the noble nobility, a department was opened for the bourgeois maidens (non-noble estates, except serfs).
+The institute was originally established as a closed privileged educational institution for the daughters of the nobility.
+A year later, in 1765, a department was opened for "bourgeois" maidens (meaning non-noble, but not serfs).
 The building for the Meshchansky school was erected by the architect Yury Felten.

 Further history

 In 1796, the institute entered the Office of the Institutions of Empress Maria.

-In 1806, a special building was built for the institute according to the project of the architect Giacomo Quarenghi.

-The Smolny Institute accepted daughters of persons of ranks no lower than a colonel and a Real State Adviser to the treasury bill and daughters of hereditary nobles for an annual fee, and prepared them for court and social life.
+In 1806, the Smolny Institute was built for the school.
+This accepted daughters of the hereditary Russian nobility and also of persons no lower in rank than a colonel or a Real State Adviser to the treasury bill.
+For an annual fee, it prepared them for court and social life.

-In 1848, a two-year pedagogical class was opened at the institute for the training of teachers, and the philistine department was transformed into the St. Petersburg Alexander School (from 1891 – the Alexander Institute).
+In 1848, a two-year pedagogical class was opened at the institute for the training of schoolteachers, and the "philistine" department was transformed into the St. Petersburg Alexander School, which in 1891 became the Alexander Institute.

-In 1859–1862, the class inspector of the institute was Konstantin Ushinsky, who carried out a number of progressive transformations in it (a new seven-year curriculum with a large number of hours devoted to Russian, geography, history, natural sciences, etc.).
-After Ushinsky's forced departure from the institute, all of his major transformations were eliminated.
+From 1859 to 1862, the class inspector of the institute was Konstantin Ushinsky, who carried out a number of progressive reforms, establishing a new seven-year curriculum with a large number of hours devoted to Russian language and literature, geography, history, natural sciences, etc..
+After Ushinsky's forced departure from the institute, all of his major reforms were reversed.